DengKaiCQ/VGGT-Long/README.md

 `[TO BE DONE]` We are working on a feature, that is, using sparse points instead of dense points for chunk align.
 This way, we can achieve a way more faster alignment speed and skip DISK I/O when chunk aligning.

 `[26 Nov 2025]` ***(Speed-up)*** The intermediate results can be chosen to be saved in the CPU Memory, which will make it faster.
-We have tested on Seq 08 (with 4071 images) and the total running time was `7 min 35`, which is about `8.95 fps`.
+We have tested on Seq 08 (with 4071 images) and the total running time was `7 min 35 sec`, which is about `8.95 fps`.
 You can enable this feature in `config.yaml`.
 However, before doing so, please ensure that you have sufficient CPU memory (more than several hundred GiB of CPU memory).

 `[24 Nov 2025]` ***(Speed-up)*** We accelerated the alignment process on GPU using `Triton`, resulting in a significant improvement in algorithm speed.
 On the `Seq.
 08` (4071 frames), the new acceleration method achieved an average alignment speed of `0.009s/iter`, with a total runtime of `9 min 55 sec` which is about `6.84 fps` (including warm-up, model loading, prediction, alignment, loop closure, disk I/O, and ply result saving).
 In comparison, the `numba` based method had an average alignment speed of `0.183s/iter` with a total runtime of `23 min 14 sec`, about `2.92 fps` (These results were tested on `A100 80 GiB` cluster).
 These updates will be synchronized to Pi-Long and DA3-Long.